awsdocs/aws-snowball-developer-guide/doc_source/troubleshooting.md

 # Troubleshooting AWS Snowball Edge<a name="troubleshooting"></a>

+Keep the following general guidelines in mind when troubleshooting\.
 + Objects in Amazon S3 have a maximum file size of 5 TB\.
 + Objects transferred onto an AWS Snowball Edge device have a maximum key length of 933 bytes\.
 Key names that include characters that take up more than 1 byte each still have a maximum key length of 933 bytes\.
 When determining key length, you include the file or object name and also its path or prefixes\.
 Thus, files with short file names within a heavily nested path can have keys longer than 933 bytes\.
 The bucket name is not factored into the path when determining the key length\.
 Some examples follow\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/snowball/latest/developer-guide/troubleshooting.html)